kirnhans/portfolio_site/templates/static/written_content/standard2.md

 - Students work an example of factorisation in index form This structure accommodated the large amount of material in the first topic, focusing on skill review.
 ### Strategies
 * **Connecting learning**: I reference past concepts when introducing the concept.
-This demonstration of a progression helps students develop a big-picture view (NSW Department of Education, 2025b).
+This demonstration of a progression helps students develop a big-picture view.
 Contextualising a topic in this way helps develop relational knowledge, for future use of the material in different topics.
 * I used images of number lines and graphs in my slides to connect the concept of exponentiation to previous concepts of repeated counting, addition, and multiplication.
 I also included images of place value blocks, to link the concept of powers of ten to the more general idea of powers of different numbers.
 These images provide a more concrete conceptualisation of an abstract idea.
 They also make the slides more visually appealing, which improves engagement over 'walls' of text/math.